sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 for *X* is now 55 out of 100.
 Not only that, the whole sampling distribution has now shifted, as shown in :numref:`fig-rejectionRegion3`.
 The critical regions, of course, do not change.
-By definition the critical regions are based on what the null hypothesis predicts.
-What we are seeing in this figure is the fact that when the null hypothesit is wrong, a much larger proportion of the sampling distribution distribution falls in the critical region.
+By definition the critical regions are based on what the null hypothesis predicts, but when the null hypothesis is wrong, a much larger proportion of the sampling distribution distribution falls in the ritical region.
 And of course that is what should happen.
-The probability of rejecting the null hypothesit is larger when the null hypothesis is actually false!
+The probability of rejecting the null hypothesis is larger when the null hypothesis is actually false!
 However *θ* = 0.55 is not the only possibility consistent with the alternative hypothesis.
 Let us instead suppose that the true value of *θ* is actually 0.70.
 What happens to the sampling distribution when this occurs?
 The answer, shown in :numref:`fig-rejectionRegion4`, is that almost the entirety of the sampling distribution has now moved into the critical region.
 Therefore, if *θ* = 0.70, the probability of us correctly rejecting the null hypothesis (i.e., the power of the test) is much larger than if *θ* = 0.55.
 In short, while *θ* = 0.55 and *θ* = 0.70 are both part of the alternative